jmlasalle/water-risk-classification/README.md

 # Conclusions and final remarks

+The result of our cluster analysis was less revealing than what we would have wanted it to be.
+There are some visible patterns though.
+In South America, we can see different clusters for the Amazonia region, for the arid region of Northeast Brazil, and a separate cluster for Patagonia.
+The NAs we had to exclude from our dataset were mainly in the North of the African continent.
+Most of Africa was classified as noise.
+That also happened in India and Scandinavia.

+By observing the clusters 0, 1, and 2 (the 3 clusters in Africa), we can see that the analysis did work, as the bar chart shows us that aside ‘Untreated Connected Wastewater’, all other variables have similar values.
+If we had more time though, we would dedicate it to better understand the relationship between these variables to make a more sensitive feature selection.

 # User Notes

 An attempt to classify global water risk typologies.
 Final project for [CPLN 691 Geospatial Data Science in Python](https://github.com/MUSA-620-fall-2019).